Sennar State: Location

 Sinar State is delimited by Al-Gazira State in the north, The Blue Nile State in the south, Al-Gedaref State and the Sudanese Ethiopian borders in the east, and the White Nile State & the Upper Nile State of South Sudan in the west.
-It remains unknown whether Singa is the capital of Sennar State or whether the largest city Sennar (also known as Mukwar) is the capital, as some sources and maps list Singa and some list Sennar city.
+Singa is the capital of Sennar State while the largest city is Sennar (also known as Mukwar).
 Other commercial towns include El-Suki and El-Dinder.